Communication-Efficient Desire Alignment for Embodied Agent-Human Adaptation: Embodied Home Assistance Simulation Environment

 Once the value attributes are sampled, the user invokes a large language model to simulate realistic goal selection.
 Conditioned on the vague task description $T$ and the sampled values $V$, the LLM generates a set of corresponding desire-related goals $G=G(V,G_p,T)\subset G_p$.
 Since multiple goals may align with the same value attribute, this sampling process is intentionally non-deterministic, mirroring the variability and ambiguity of human decision-making.

-To simulate natural and indirect human communication, the user is constrained via LLM prompting not to reveal the true goal set directly.
+To simulate natural and indirect human communication, the user is constrained via LLM prompting and output filtering to ensure that the true goal set is never revealed explicitly.
 Instead, it responds with value-driven hints that reflect its preferences and desires.
-This encourages the ego agent to reason about the user's intent through interaction, rather than relying on explicit instructions.
-The detailed LLM prompting strategy used to sample goals and generate user responses is provided in the Appendix.
+This encourages the ego agent to reason about the user's intent through interaction to provide proactive help with minimal repetitive annoying confirmation.
+The detailed LLM prompting strategy used to sample goals and generate user responses is provided in Appendix~\ref{sec:appendix_env}.